yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

     - _Thousands of dissidents have been interrogated or imprisoned in recent weeks._
 - at the same time
   - in tandem
+- carry
+  - lug verb [ T usually + adv/prep ] to carry or pull something with effort or difficulty because it is heavy
+    - _I'm exhausted after lugging these suitcases all the way across the city._
+    - _I don't want to lug these shopping bags around with me all day._
+    - _But one spring morning, I was lugging wash water up from the river when a cowhand name of Billie came trotting up._
+- character
+  - streak: noun [ C ] an often unpleasant characteristic that is very different from other characteristics
+    - _Her stubborn streak makes her very difficult to work with sometimes._
+    - _You need to have a competitive streak when you're working in marketing._
 - comfort
   - console: To comfort (someone) in a time of grief, disappointment, etc.
 - common